Losilof39/glDoom/README.md

 * Add GetTicks macro
 * Cleanup msvc level 3 and a little of level 4 warnings
 * Replaced `_filelength` function to `fstat`
+* Created a bitmap loader based on windows api
+* Ported Win32 api to posix

 ### Current Problems
 * No vertical mouse movement